The Decision Moose Asset Allocation Framework

 In his FAQs, William Dirlam suggests that Decision Moose trading is best suited to reasonably large tax-deferred accounts to minimize the impacts of trading friction and taxes.
 He also offers guidance on the type of investor for whom Decision Moose is suitable.

 In summary, the Decision Moose asset allocation framework may offer investors a way to beat buying and holding the broad U.S. stock market over the long term by occasionally trading to the “hottest hand” (in economic context) from a set of nine asset class proxies, but its outperformance dissipates over time.

 Cautions regarding findings include:

-- As noted, the sample of trades is not large for trend analysis.
+- As noted, the sample of trades is not large for trend analysis, especially in terms of number of bull and bear equity markets.

 - As noted, Decision Moose may not work well with small accounts for which taxes are not deferred.